HamptonNorth/gen/readme.md

 /gen-test2/api-tests.test.js
 ```

+There is a full working sample at https://github.com/HamptonNorth/gen-test2.
+This include a SQL script to create and populate a `users` table for testing.

 ### Use pool or connections

 As a general rule, use a pool connection except fot transactions based SQL.
 Here is an example of the generated code being changed to working code using a pooled connection.